Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Boundary strata and algebraic consequences of strip-shrinking moduli spaces

-The isomorphism between quilted Floer homologies \eqref{eq:HFiso} under monotone, embedded composition is proven by applying the cobordism argument in Remark~\ref{rmk:codim} to a moduli space of quilted Floer trajectories with varying width $\delta\in[0,1]$ of the strip mapping to $M_1$.
-Here the boundary arises from the strip widths $\delta=0$ and $\delta=1$, since other bubbling or breaking is excluded by the monotonicity assumption.
+Its boundary arises from the strip widths $\delta=0$ and $\delta=1$, since other bubbling or breaking is excluded by the monotonicity assumption and restriction to Fredholm index $1$.
 Recall however that this bubble exclusion fails even in monotone cases as soon as the geometric composition is a multiple cover of a smooth Lagrangian (as in many examples of interest, e.g.\ \cite{w:chekanov}).
-In order to obtain a result that allows for general symplectic manifolds and Lagrangians and cleanly-immersed composition \(L_{01} \circ L_{12}\), we need to study the boundary strata of the polyfold which provides an ambient space for a general compactified moduli space of quilted Floer trajectories with varying width.
-In addition to breaking and bubbling (of disks, squashed eights, and figure eights), the ends of the interval $[0,1]$ contribute to its corner index.
-Based on the previous analysis of gluing parameters, we predict that the {\bf top boundary strata of the Gromov-compactified strip-shrinking moduli space} (the strata with corner index $1$) are the strata of the following types: \begin{itemize} \item[(B1)] quilted Floer trajectories for $\delta=1$; \item[(B2)] once-broken quilted Floer trajectories for $\delta \in (0,1)$; \item[(B3)] quilted Floer trajectories with one disk bubble on a seam for $\delta \in (0,1)$; \item[(B4)] quilted Floer trajectories for $\delta=0$ with generalized seam condition;\footnote{ Since the Lagrangian \(L_{01} \circ L_{12}\) is in general just a clean immersion, we require not only that the corresponding seam gets mapped to the composed Lagrangian, but we require this map to lift continuously to \(L_{01} \times_{M_1} L_{12}\), and include the lift as data of the Floer trajectory. } \item[(B5)] quilted Floer trajectories for $\delta=0$ with any number of figure eight bubbles.\footnote{ In this case, the generalized seam condition requires a lift to \(L_{01} \times_{M_1} L_{12}\) that is continuous (and hence smooth) on the complement of the bubbling points, and at each bubbling point is possibly discontinuous in a way that matches with the limits $\lim_{s\to\pm\infty}w_1(s, \cdot)$ of the figure eight. } \end{itemize} Within each such boundary component we may also find curves that include trees of sphere bubbles.
+In order to obtain a result that allows for general symplectic manifolds and Lagrangians and cleanly-immersed composition \(L_{01} \circ L_{12}\), we need to study the boundary strata of the polyfold which provides an ambient space for a general compactified moduli space $\ol\M$ of quilted Floer trajectories with varying width.
+In addition to breaking and bubbling (of spheres, disks, squashed eights, and figure eights), the ends of the interval $[0,1]$ contribute to its corner index.
+Based on the previous analysis of gluing parameters, we predict that the {\bf top boundary strata of the Gromov-compactified strip-shrinking moduli space} $\ol\M$ (i.e.\ the strata of $\partial \overline{\mathcal M}$ with corner index $1$) consist of \begin{itemize} \item[(B1)] quilted Floer trajectories for $\delta=1$; \item[(B2)] once-broken quilted Floer trajectories for $\delta \in (0,1)$; \item[(B3)] quilted Floer trajectories with one disk bubble on a seam for $\delta \in (0,1)$; \item[(B4)] quilted Floer trajectories for $\delta=0$ with generalized seam condition;\footnote{ Since the Lagrangian \(L_{01} \circ L_{12}\) is in general just a clean immersion, we require not only that the corresponding seam gets mapped to the composed Lagrangian, but we require this map to lift continuously to \(L_{01} \times_{M_1} L_{12}\), and include the lift as data of the Floer trajectory. } \item[(B5)] quilted Floer trajectories for $\delta=0$ with any positive number of figure eight bubbles.\footnote{ In this case, the generalized seam condition requires a lift to \(L_{01} \times_{M_1} L_{12}\) that is continuous (and hence smooth) on the complement of the bubbling points, and at each bubbling point is possibly discontinuous in a way that matches with the limits $\lim_{s\to\pm\infty}w_1(s, \cdot)$ of the figure eight. } \end{itemize} Within each such boundary component we may also find curves that include trees of sphere bubbles.
 Furthermore, contributions from (B2) and (B3) necessarily involve curves that for fixed $\delta$ are not cut out transversely, i.e.\ these contributions come from a finite set of singular values of $\delta\in (0,1)$.